Chapter 6 Conveyance & Transportation Issues

 - Oral pseudoephedrine 30 minutes before flight departure, or a nonsteroidal anti-inflammatory agent, may alleviate symptoms.

-- Travelers with seasonal allergies should continue their regular allergy medication.
+- Travelers with allergies should continue their regular allergy medication.

 - Travelers should stay hydrated to help avoid irritation of nasal passages and pharynx and to promote better function of the eustachian tubes.